DylanMeeus/springboot_jwt_blog/_posts/2015-12-15-create-a-desktop-app-with-angular-2-and-electron.markdown

 When distributing Electron apps, it's essential to generate an archive of the application files so that the source code is concealed.
 This can be done with the `asar` utility.

+{% include tweet_quote.html quote_text="When distributing Electron apps, it's essential to generate an archive of the application files so that the source code is concealed." %}

 ```bash
 npm install -g asar
 asar pack image-size-calculator app.asar